-To help make pumping a more comfortable experience, here is a troubleshooting guide:
+To help make pumping a more comfortable experience, here are some tips:

-Check for an underlying infection, a milk blister, or Raynaud's vasospasm.
 A yeast or bacterial infection, or prior skin trauma can make pumping painful.
-So can a milk blister or a vasospasm.
-Resolving these problems should help making pumping more comfortable.
+So can a milk blister or vasospasm.
+Resolving these problems should help in making pumping more comfortable.

 Research has found that using a battery-operated pump may put moms at a higher risk of incurring a pumping injury.
 If you think that your pump may be the culprit, give your breastfeeding support person a call to discuss whether switching pumps might help.
 This research also found that rented pumps (presumably hospital-grade pumps, which are considered the highest quality breast pumps) are also associated with an increased risk of injury, and theorized that this may be the result of inadequate instruction on their use.
 If your hospital-grade pump is causing you pain, be sure to check in with your lactation consultant to ensure that you're using it correctly.